10+ HOURS OF LIVE MOUNTAIN BIKE COVERAGE COMING TO RED BULL TV OCTOBER 1-4

 1:30 p.m.
 CEST / 4:30 a.m.
 PDT

 This raw and natural track is back to challenge racers, with a few new twists.
 The bottom section off the iXS Innsbruck Downhill presented by Raiffeisen Club is new in 2020.
-What’s waiting to challenge racers?
+What can racers and fans expect?
 In a few words: off-camber, rough and steep.
 Yep, the stuff that DH dreams are made of.

 2019: Brook Macdonald and Tracey Hannah